1623 Vivian: Orbit and classification

 Vivian is a C-type asteroid and member of the Themis family, a large family of asteroids with nearly coplanar ecliptical orbits.
 It orbits the Sun in the outer main-belt at a distance of 2.7–3.6 AU once every 5 years and 7 months (2,035 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 2° with respect to the ecliptic.
-Vivians observation arc begins with its official discovery observation, as no precoveries were taken, and no prior identifications were made.
+Vivian's observation arc begins with its official discovery observation, as no precoveries were taken, and no prior identifications were made.

 Rotation period and pole

 In March 2006, a rotational lightcurve of Vivian was obtained by American astronomer Lawrence Molnar at the Calvin–Rehoboth Observatory in New Mexico.
 It gave it a rotation period of 20.5209 hours with a brightness variation of 0.85 magnitude (U=3-).
 Modeled lightcurve data gave a concurring period of 20.5235 hours (U=n.a.).